"Log Cabin - Summer"

-Secretariat, Seabiscuit, and American Pharoah as well as the Queen of England can be found in this fun painting, my first attempt at horse racing.
+Secretariat, Seabicuit, and American Pharoah as well as the Queen of England can be found in this fun painting, my first attempt at horse racing. (completed Oct.
+2022)

 In this painting, I chose buildings and sites from around Washington County that I admire.